saikatgpae/saikat-portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Project Name

-> Description the project.
+Portfolio: setup and mobile version skeleton

+> This project is to create personal portfolio

 ## Built With

-- Major languages
-- Frameworks
+- HTML5
-- Technologies used
+- FIGMA, GitHuB

 ## Live Demo (if available)